 The Complete Gesta Collationis Carthaginensis (Conference of Carthage, 411 AD)

 The official proceedings of the three-day Conference of Carthage run to enormous length in their Latin original.
 They were partially published in Migne's Patrologia Latina and in Du Pin's edition of Optatus.
 No complete modern edition or complete English translation exists.
-Augustine's Breviculus Collationis (Section V above) is the only accessible English summary.
+Augustine's Breviculus Collationis (Section IV above) is the only accessible English summary.
 The full proceedings are the most important document of Donatist institutional history and remain without a full English critical edition.

 The Donatist Liturgical Corpus